 Students should come to class prepared with pens, pencils, and a spiral notebook for taking notes, completing quizzes or assignments in class.
 Students should be prepared to take notes over lecture material if they choose.
-If PowerPoint and or outlines are posted on Blackboard, they may be printed prior to class.
+If PowerPoint outlines are posted on Blackboard, they must be printed prior to class.
 Class time will not be given for printing notes.